fsouza/blog/content/2022-02-12-functional-streams-in-go/index.md

 })
 ```

-## Combining and slicing streams
+## Slicing streams

 On top of filtering, mapping, appending and others, one may want to combine
-multiple streams, or get some elements of a stream, or drop some items from a
+multiple streams (using `Append` declared above), or get some elements of a
-stream.
-For that, let's look at how we'd implement some other helper functions:
+stream, or drop some items from a stream.
+For that, let's look at how we'd
+implement some other helper functions:

 - `Take(s Stream[T], n int) Stream[T]`: given stream `s`, returns a new stream
   with at most `n` elements.